amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/1-6-prompting-for-input.md

 ## Tips, Tricks, and Reflection

 - You may have tried prompting the user for a number and performing math calculations with the input.
 However, that won't work right now.
-That's because `input()` always returns the user input as a _string_.
+That's because `Console.ReadLine()` always returns the user input as a _string_.
 We need to learn how to convert strings to number in order to use the values in math expressions.
 Check out the next activity to learn more!